サクサク読めて、アプリ限定の機能も多数!

 When you add a pull request template to your repository, project contributors will automatically see the template's contents in the pull request body.
 For more information, see About issue and pull request templates.
 You can create a PULL_REQUEST_TEMPLATE/ subdirectory in any of the supported folders to contain multiple pull request templates, and use the template query parameter to specify the te

-Setting a Markdown processor for your GitHub Pages site using Jekyll You can choose a Markdown processor to determine how Markdown is rendered on your GitHub Pages site.
 GitHub Pages is available in public repositories with GitHub Free and GitHub Free for organizations, and in public and private repositories with GitHub Pro, GitHub Team, GitHub Enterprise Cloud, and GitHub Enterprise Server.
-For m
+For more information, see GitHub’s plans.
+People with write permissions for a repository can set the Markdown processor for a GitHub Pages site.
+GitHub Pages supports two Mark

 次のページ